canro91/canro91.github.io/_posts/2020-05-29-HowToVersionControl.md

 $ git clone <url>
 ```

-Here `git init` creates a hidden folder called `.git` inside your project folder.
-Git keeps everything under the hood on this folder.

-_You noticed it?_ The command name is `clone`.
+Did you notice it?
+The command name is `clone`.
 Since you are getting a copy of everything a server has about a project.

-### Adding new files
+### Add new files

 Let’s start working!
 Create new files or change existing ones in your project.
 Next, you want Git to keep track of these files.
 You need three commands: `status`, `add` and `commit`.

+First, `status` shows the pending changes in your files. `add` includes some files into the staging area.
+And, `commit` creates an event in the history of your project.

 ```bash
 # git status will show pending changes in files